 Predictions that the end of books was nigh have proven to be premature.
 If books are to fade into obscurity one day, that day is not yet on the horizon.
 In fact, the data shows that people plan to read even more in 2023 than they did in 2022.

-Survey says: 64% of readers plan to read more books in 2023 than they did in 2022.
+Survey says: according to the latest book reading statistics, 64% of readers plan to read more books in 2023 than they did in 2022.
 Just 3% plan to read fewer books.
 These results are fairly similar across all regions.
 One Kenyan reader summed up the mood of the survey: “I enjoyed all the reading this year.
 I’m looking forward to reading more.”